Timinesh/Timinesh/README.md

 - 👋 Hi, I’m @Timinesh
 - 👀 I’m interested in coding obviously
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning art to improve your face
 - 💞️ I’m looking to collaborate on your face to make it look better
 - 📫 How to reach me well don't reach me 'cause I hate you